monish-siva/SYSC4806/README.md

 - Able to create and save perks
 - Able to create and save users and user accounts
 - Able to register and login a user account from a browser
+- Able to add perks to user
+- Able to view all the perks
+- HTML for Upvoting/Downvoting/Search perks exists, but the functionality is not fully completed yet
 - All model classes are tested
+- Svelte research has been done, and video has been started
 ### Plan For Next Sprint:
 - Be able to create and search for products
-- Be able to vote for perks
-- Be able to search for perks based on votes/expiry
+- Finish perk voting
+- Finish perk searching
 - Test all new classes
 - Create integration tests for controllers
 - Implement Svelte